Replacing Dad: Plot

-Meanwhile, George finds out that his new life with Ann Marie is not all that satisfying as expected, and he meets with Linda to convince her to try and save their marriage.
-Linda almost falls for him again, until he makes a nasty remark.
-She makes a scene and tells him that she can't believe that she was ever in love with him.
+Meanwhile, George finds out that his new life with Ann Marie is not as satisfying as he expected, and he meets with Linda to convince her to try and save their marriage.
+She almost falls for him again, until he makes a nasty remark.
+Linda makes a scene and tells him that she can't believe that she was ever in love with him.

 Soon after, Ann Marie, annoyed by George's pessimistic behavior, breaks off their relationship.
 George lands into a severe depression, and one day calls Linda and his children announcing his suicide.
 Linda and the children rush to the motel where he is staying, and convince him not to shoot himself.